Mānoa Heritage Center

 After completing the form, you will receive an email confirmation.
 Mānoa Heritage Center is situated in a residential neighborhood, and we can only accommodate one school bus (up to 70 students with an extra-long bus) per day.

 We are hosting school groups TUESDAY-FRIDAY from 8:30-3:30 pm.
-We are not hosting school groups on Monday. *WE WILL BEGIN TAKING RESERVATIONS FOR FALL 2023 on JUNE 1.
-Please make your requests for SY 23-24 beginning June 1, 2023.
+We are not hosting school groups on Monday. *WE WILL BEGIN TAKING RESERVATIONS FOR FALL 2024 on JUNE 1.
+Please make your requests for SY 24-25 beginning June 1, 2024.

-Request School Tour Here
+Request a School Tour Here for SY24-25

 Student Tour Etiquette and Planning